Weight: 105 lbs

 Hobbies: scuba diving, snowboarding, skydiving, fighting for clean energy and the environment, and being a voice for animals who don't have one.

-Leilani Münter is a biology graduate who became a race car driver and environmental activist, using her unique voice in the racing world to fight for environmental issues.
+Leilani Münter is a biology graduate who eventually became the unusual combination of a race car driver and environmental activist.
+Since 2006, Leilani has been using her unique voice in the racing world to fight for environmental issues.
 With years of dedication to environmental issues, she has become a recognized leader in the environmental community.
-Discovery's Planet Green named her the #1 eco athlete in the world, beating out Lance Armstrong for the top spot.
+Discovery's Planet Green named her the #1 eco athlete in the world.
 Glamour Magazine called her "An Eco Hero."
+ELLE Magazine awarded her their Genius Award.
 Sports Illustrated named her one of the top ten female race car drivers in the world.

 Leilani started racing cars in 2001 on the short tracks of southern California.
 In 2003 she had her first start in the NASCAR Weekly Racing Series at South Boston Speedway, she finished 9th.
 In 2004 the racing world took notice when she made her first speedway start at Texas Motor Speedway, setting a new record by qualifying 4th, the highest qualifying effort for a female driver at the track.
 It was her first super late model event and she impressed in the race as well, finishing 7th.
 In 2006 she turned heads in Texas again when she finished 4th, the highest finish for a female stock car driver in the history of the 1.5 mile speedway.
 The record still stands.
 That same year Leilani became the first woman to qualify in the 45 year history of the Bettenhausen Classic at Illiana Speedway in Indiana.
 At the end of the 2006 racing season, Leilani began testing ARCA race cars at the most famous NASCAR track of all: Daytona International Speedway.